Kara DioGuardi: Other projects

 DioGuardi guest starred as herself on The Simpsons and Sesame Street.
 From September 5 – October 30, 2011, she made her Broadway debut as Roxie Hart in Chicago.
 She released an autobiography after her departure from American Idol named A Helluva High Note; Surviving Life, Love and American Idol.

 Since 2012, she has taught a semester course called "Hitmaking with Kara DioGuardi" at Berklee College of Music in Boston.
 The course was developed specifically for the fall 2012 curriculum; it has paired 27 student songwriters and producers to mirror today's music industry practices.
 One of her students was Charlie Puth.

 In late 2017, DioGuardi helped launch the first effort in Maine of a national program working to prevent child sexual abuse, the Enough Abuse Campaign (EAC).

 Awards and nominations

 In 2003, DioGuardi won a BMI Cable Award for co-writing and performing "Somethin' To Say", the theme to the Lifetime Television series For the People, which starred Lea Thompson, Debbi Morgan, A. Martinez, and Cecilia Suárez.
-DioGuardi has been awarded 15 BMI Awards for having co-written the most performed songs on the radio.
+DioGuardi has been awarded 23 BMI Awards (including 2007 BMI Pop Songwriter of the Year) for having co-written the most performed songs on the radio.
 One of the industry's most highly sought after songwriters and producers, her songs have appeared on records which have sold more than 150 million copies combined.
 In 2007, she was nominated for a Latin Grammy in the category of Song of the Year for writing the Belinda single "Bella Traición" along with co-writers Belinda, Ben Moody, Nacho Peregrin and producer Mitch Allan.
 In November 2007, DioGuardi was awarded the TAXI A&R award for Humanitarian of the Year at the annual Road Rally Convention.
+She is also a recipient of the 2009 NMPA Songwriter Icon Award, the 2011 NAMM Music for Life Award, and Variety’s 2022 A&R Hitmaker award.